x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/listSequences_en.md

 ##DESCRIPTION##

-Show the sequences name of the current database.
+This function is used to enumerate the sequence information of the current database.

->**Note:**

->db.listSequences() can only show the sequences name.
-If you want to show detail information of the sequences, please refer to [db.snapshot( SDB_SNAP_SEQUENCES )](manual/Manual/Snapshot/SDB_SNAP_SEQUENCES.md).

 ##PARAMETERS##

-NULL
+None

 ##RETURN VALUE##

-On success, return the sequences name of the current database.

-On error, exception will be thrown.
+When the function executes successfully, it will return a detailed list of collections through the cursor.Users can refer to [$LIST_SEQUENCES][LIST_SEQUENCES] to get the returned field information.

+When the function fails, an exception will be thrown and an error message will be printed.

 ##ERRORS##

-When exception happens, use [getLastError()](manual/Manual/Sequoiadb_Command/Global/getLastError.md) to get the [error code](manual/Manual/Sequoiadb_error_code.md) and use [getLastErrMsg()](manual/Manual/Sequoiadb_Command/Global/getLastErrMsg.md) to get error message.
-For more details, please  reference to [Troubleshooting](manual/faq.md).
+When the exception happens，use [getLastErrMsg()][getLastErrMsg] to get the error message or use [getLastError()][getLastError] to get the error code.
+For more details, refer to [Troubleshooting][error_guide].

+##VERSION##

+v3.2 and above

 ##EXAMPLES##